Doesntmeananything/technobabble/README.md

 If at any point in the future you consider a thought to no longer be relevant, you can then just archive it.
 This will remove it from the default searches while keeping it still available, as well as keeping it inside any trains of thought you had recorded.

-### Reminders

-technobabble allows you to set reminders for thoughts, so you can re-evaluate them later.
-Currently the only reminder type is [spaced repetition on pre-set intervals](https://gitlab.com/Numergent/technobabble/issues/50).

 ## Installation

 ### Prerequisites